mshaocong/mshaocong.github.io/index.md

 ## Notes
-I typed some notes for some class I took in the past.
+I typed several notes for some class I took in the past.
 I am still mantaining these notes, and I will update them frequently.

 ### Probability and Financial Math